California Privacy Notice

 - From publicly available databases, e.g., from the Secretary of State when we verify the legal status of an entity that has engaged us for services.

-- To fulfill or meet the reason you provided the information;
+- To fulfill or meet the reason you provided the information.

-- To perform services, including maintaining or servicing accounts, generating quotes and invoices, processing or fulfilling orders and transactions, verifying customer information, processing payments, extending credit, advertising and marketing our services, collecting payments owed to us or repossessing leased equipment;
+- To perform services, including maintaining or servicing accounts, generating quotes and invoices, processing or fulfilling orders and transactions, verifying customer information, processing payments, extending credit, advertising and marketing our services, collecting payments owed to us or repossessing leased equipment.

-- To provide, support, personalize and develop our website, products and services;
+- To provide, support, personalize and develop our website, products and services.

-- To detect security incidents and to prevent fraud in connection with performance of our services or processing requests, transactions and payments;
+- To detect security incidents and to prevent fraud in connection with performance of our services or processing requests, transactions and payments.

-- To perform auditing functions, including performing advertising analytics, and legal and regulatory compliance;
+- To perform auditing functions, including performing advertising analytics, and legal and regulatory compliance.

-- To debug, including to identify and repair technical errors that impair intended functionalities;
+- To debug, including to identify and repair technical errors that impair intended functionalities.

-- To provide customer support and to respond to inquiries, including to investigate and address customer concerns and monitor and improve our responses and services;
+- To provide customer support and to respond to inquiries, including to investigate and address customer concerns and monitor and improve our responses and services.

-- To perform testing, research, analysis, and service development, including to develop and improve our website and services;
+- To perform testing, research, analysis, and service development, including to develop and improve our website and services.

-- To perform security functions, including detecting security breaches, protecting against fraud and malicious activities, and taking action against wrongdoers;
+- To perform security functions, including detecting security breaches, protecting against fraud and malicious activities, and taking action against wrongdoers.

 - To protect the rights, property or safety of us, our clients or others, as necessary or appropriate;

-- To evaluate or conduct a merger, divestiture, restructuring, reorganization, dissolution or other sale or transfer of some or all of WillScot assets, whether as a going concern or as part of bankruptcy, liquidation, or similar processing;
+- To evaluate or conduct a merger, divestiture, restructuring, reorganization, dissolution or other sale or transfer of some or all of WillScot assets, whether as a going concern or as part of bankruptcy, liquidation, or similar processing.

-Sharing of Information
+Disclosure of Personal Information

-- Service providers and vendors to perform functions and provide services, such as website and database hosting and maintenance, data analytics, payment processing, order fulfillment, debt collection and property repossession, and other activities relating to customer relationships, call monitoring, email delivery and related communication infrastructure, marketing and marketing research, error monitoring, debugging, and information technology and related infrastructure;
+- Service providers and vendors, to perform functions and provide services, such as website and database hosting and maintenance, data analytics, payment processing, order fulfillment, debt collection and property repossession, and other activities relating to customer relationships, call monitoring, email delivery and related communication infrastructure, marketing and marketing research, error monitoring, debugging, and information technology and related infrastructure;

 - Governmental authorities or other entities as required by law or regulation.

-We share personal information to the extent necessary to perform these functions and provide these services, and we require these third parties to maintain the privacy and security of the personal information they access and process on our behalf.
-We do not sell or rent your personal information to unaffiliated third parties, such as sellers of goods or services, for their own business or commercial purposes.
+We share Personal Information to the extent necessary to perform these functions and provide these services, and we require these third parties to maintain the privacy and security of the Personal Information they access and process on our behalf.
+We do not sell or rent your Personal Information to unaffiliated third parties, such as sellers of goods or services, for their own business or commercial purposes.
 We may share anonymous or aggregated information with third parties to help deliver products, services and content and for other purposes.

 - Calling toll-free at 1-888-995-0672

 - Submitting an online request via email to CaliforniaPrivacy@willscot.com

-Only you, or a person legally authorized to act on your behalf, may make a request related to your personal information.
-You may also make a request on behalf of your minor child.
+Only you, or a person legally authorized to act on your behalf, may make a verifiable request related to your Personal Information.
+You may also make a verifiable request on behalf of your minor child.

 You may only make a request for access or data portability twice within a 12-month period.
-Your request must (1) provide sufficient information that allows us to reasonably verify you are the person about whom we collected personal information or an authorized representative, and (2) describe your request with sufficient detail that allows us to properly understand, evaluate and respond to it.
-We cannot respond to your request or provide you with personal information if we cannot verify your identify or authority to make the request and confirm the requested personal information relates to you.
-Making a request does not require you to create an account with us.
+Your request must (1) provide sufficient information that allows us to reasonably verify you are the person about whom we collected Personal Information or an authorized representative, and (2) describe your request with sufficient detail that allows us to properly understand, evaluate and respond to it.
+We cannot respond to your request or provide you with Personal Information if we cannot verify your identify or authority to make the request and confirm the requested Personal Information relates to you.
+Making a verifiable request does not require you to create an account with us.
 We will only use personal information provided in a request to verify the requester’s identity or authority to make the request.

 Any disclosures we provide will only cover the 12-month period preceding our receipt of the request.
 The response we provide will also explain the reasons we cannot comply with a request, if applicable.
-For data portability requests, we will select a format to provide your personal information that is readily useable and should allow you to transmit the information from one entity to another entity without hindrance.
+For data portability requests, we will select a format to provide your Personal Information that is readily useable and should allow you to transmit the information from one entity to another entity without hindrance.

 We do not charge a fee to process or respond to your verifiable consumer request unless it is excessive, repetitive, or manifestly unfounded.
 If we determine that the request warrants a fee, we will tell you why we made that decision and provide you with a cost estimate before completing your request.